 Elevate Community Timeline

-We all want to know “why haven’t the tiny homes been built yet?”
 There are a lot of moving pieces to a project this size, which means there can be obstacles, challenges and roadblocks to overcome.
-Rest assured, things are still moving forward.
+We are now moving forward with development.
+The timeline below and watch for updates!

 December 2020